leonardtang/Bottom-Up-Synthesis/README.md

 # Bottom-Up Enumerative Search

-> *Baby program synthesis,or is it actually SOTA?*
+> *Baby program synthesis, or is it actually SOTA?*

 We consider synthesizing two DSLs/Syntax Trees:
 - ArithmeticSyntaxTree, consisting of `+`, `-`, `x`, `/` operations